hardik88t/projects/DEVLOG.md

-# Development Log - Templates Collection
+# Development Log - Projects Collection

 ## Project Overview
 Building a comprehensive collection of 200+ modern project templates across different tech stacks and use cases.
 Each template will be a separate GitHub repository linked as git submodules.

+**🆕 NEW ADDITION**: Building a Project Management Webapp using Next.js + TypeScript + shadcn/ui + SQLite to manage and track all projects in this collection.

 ## Development Timeline